mrworf/plexupdate/README.md

 ## 3. advanced options

+You can point out a different file than ```.plexupdate``` by providing it as the first argument to the script.
+It HAS to be the FIRST argument, or it will be ignored.

-There are a few other options for the more enterprising user.
+There are also a few additional options for the more enterprising user.
 Setting any of these to `yes` will enable the function.

 - AUTOUPDATE
   Makes plexupdate.sh automatically update itself using git.
 Note!
 This will fail if git isn't available on the command line.